pedrohso7/ApiAuthentication/README.md

 <h4>Login: /auth/login</h4>

-<ṕ align="justify"> A get method that receive email and password as query params and return a body with the user and token if user exists.
+<p align="justify"> A get method that receive email and password as query params and return a body with the user and token if user exists.</p>

-query_params: {
+<p align="justify">query_params: {
   "email": "pedro.oliveira@teste.com",
   "password": "dev"
 }